 Don’t forget that the hike is nearly 5 miles long!
 Nobody should be doing that in flip-flops.

-Depending on temperatures, you’ll want to dress comfortably.
-With little shade, shorts and tees will likely be fine for this one.
+Depending on the temperature, you’ll want to dress comfortably.
+With little shade, shorts, and tees will likely be fine for this one.

 If you’re worried about the breezes coming off the ocean on the way there and back, layers on top will keep everyone comfortable.